-A Push VLAN header action, Push MPLS header and Push PBB header action use the following structure and fields:
+The Push VLAN header, Push MPLS header and Push PBB header actions use the following structure and fields:

-The ethertype indicates the Ethertype of the new tag.
-It is used when pushing a new VLAN tag, new MPLS header or PBB service header.
+The ethertype field indicates the Ethertype of the new tag.
+It is used when pushing a new VLAN tag, new MPLS header or PBB service header to identify the type of the new header, and it must be valid for that tag type.